chef/automate/inspec/automate-frontend-chef-server-smoke/README.md

-# A2ha Chef-server InSpec Profile
+# Automate-ha Chef-server InSpec Profile

 This inspec will check below services are installed and running or not.